kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 You can also use `kubectl` command to see if the newly created k8s is working correctly.
 The `kubectl` binary is under the `cluster/ubuntu/binaries` directory.
 You can move it into your PATH.
 Then you can use the below command smoothly.

-For example, use `$ kubectl get nodes` to see if all your minion nodes are in ready status.
-It may take some time for the minions ready to use like below.
+For example, use `$ kubectl get nodes` to see if all your nodes are in ready status.
+It may take some time for the nodes ready to use like below.

 ```